 Once you’ve done your inspections and you’re satisfied with the state of the property, it’s time to make an offer.
 The key to price negotiations is to give yourself a leeway bracket.
 If you truly want a property, you have to be prepared to be at least a little flexible with your bid.
 You don’t want to go over budget, but it would suck if you lost your dream home because of a few hundred dollars difference between your bid and the winners.

 Ultimately, there are two ways you can make an offer on a property: private sale or auction.
-If your bid is accepted, how you subsequently pay for the property depends on the conditions of the offer and/or sale contract.
+If your bid is accepted, how you subsequently pay for the property depends on the conditions of the offer and/or sale contract get a bad credit loan.

 Basically, private sales are when you purchase a property directly through the owner or their real estate agent.
 Although this saves you the stress of bidding at an auction, you’re still faced with the dilemma of how much to offer.
 The price of the property might not actually reflect what the owner wants, so most agents suggest you make a lower offer.
 Within 5% of the asking price is usually a good rule of thumb, although when the market is slow you could go even lower.